talyssonoc/MaMoney/README.md

 # MaMoney
 <img src="app/assets/images/mamoney.png" width="300" height="300">

-This is a application build to controll my money (I doubt), and don't spent all in beer and candies.
-So, if you want, you can use as well.
-Contributions are wellcome.
+This is an application built to control my money (I doubt it) instead of spending it all in beer and candies.
+So, if you want to, you can use it as well.
+Contributions are welcome, including money.

 ## What we have:
 - [x] Logo